daniellockyer/sleepycat/README.md

 I was writing a program to parse a log file and draw graphs in real-time.
 I needed a way to repeatedly test it without generating log files from the source application.

+## Installation

+You have several ways to get `sleepycat`:

+1. Download from [crates.io](https://crates.io/crates/sleepycat): `cargo install sleepycat`
+2. \*Coming Soon\* Download a prebuilt binary from the releases page.
+3. Build it yourself.
+    1. Clone this repo: `git clone https://github.com/daniellockyer/sleepycat`
+    2. Build the binary in release mode: `cargo build --release`
+    3. The binary is available at `target/release/sleepycat`

 ## Accuracy

 Right now, this project is just an attempt to get something running.
 It doesn't take into account the time it takes to print a line, so it `sleep`s for too long and the actual LPS ends up being lower than the target.
 It's not so much of a big deal with smaller targets, but it struggles to reach higher numbers.